Virako/ofw/README.md

 __Solve__: You need install irrlicht version 1.8.
 This problem happens in kernel 3.8.5

-__Error__: If I install the generate package(DEB or RPM), When I execute ofw, I get error: "Could not load mesh, because file could not be opened: : ../media/ninja.b3d"

-__Solve__: You can execute the program in the directory CMAKE\_PREFIX/media.
-This feature will be performance in the future ;)

 ## License

 Open Fantasy World is licensed under GPL v3.